ProjectPythia/pythia-foundations/foundations/jupyter.md

 ## Running Python in Jupyter

 1. With your Conda environment activated and Jupyter session launched (see above), create a directory to store our work.
-Let's call it `pythia-foundations`.
+Let's call it `pythia_foundations`.

    ![Jupyter GUI](../images/jupyter_gui.png)

    You can do this in the GUI left sidebar by clicking the new-folder icon.
 If you prefer to use the command line, you can access a terminal by clicking the icon under the "Other" heading in the Launcher.

-2. Create a new `mysci.ipynb` file within the `pythia-foundations` folder:
+2. Create a new `mysci.ipynb` file within the `pythia_foundations` folder:

    Do this in the GUI on the left sidebar by clicking the "+" icon.